 So far, the data suggests that advertisers aren’t willing to abandon impeachment news yet.

 Advertisers often turn to keyword blocking on top of their usual brand safety protections, building lists to keep them away from content that feels unsuitable for their brands.
 On average, only a few additional advertisers have begun blocking the term “impeachment” since the impeachment query began at the beginning of September 2019—some advertisers may have previously blocked the term due to implications of the Muller Report.
-With regard to keyword blocking, however, “impeachment” is surpassed by blacklisting specific countries.
+With regard to keyword blocking, however, “impeachment” is surpassed by excluding specific countries.

 The maximum number of advertisers blocking either “Russia” or “the Ukraine” is nearly eight times higher than those blocking impeachment.
 In their eyes, the country names themselves are considered a greater brand suitability risk, relative to whether the president stays or goes.